 Upon the consummation of the Merger, the retained earnings of Exelon will consist of the retained earnings of PECO as the acquiring company for accounting purposes.
-PECO's retained earnings were significantly reduced in 1997 as a result of one-time, non-cash accounting write-offs upon the discontinuance of regulatory accounting practices.
+PECO"s retained earnings were significantly reduced in 1997 as a result of one-time, non-cash accounting write-offs upon the discontinuance of regulatory accounting practices.
 This reduction in retained earnings reduces the amount that will be available for Exelon dividends.
-Further, ComEd will not have retained earnings available for dividend payments at the time of the Merger
+Further, ComEd will not have retained earnings available for dividend payments at the time of the Merger because of the application of the purchase method of accounting to the Merger.
+All of Exelon's initial retained earnings will be the retained earnings of PECO -- the Utility Subsidiary.

-/40/ See Eastern Utilities Associates, Holding Co.
+/35/ See Eastern Utilities Associates, Holding Co.
 Act Release No. 35-25330 (June 13, 1991) ("EUA"), and cases cited therein.
 Further, the payment of the dividend must be "appropriate in the public interest."
 Id., citing Commonwealth & Southern Corporation, 13 S.E.C.
 489, 492 (1943).

-/41/ See, e.g., National Grid USA, Holding Co.
-Act Release No. 35-27166 (April 14, 2000) ("push down" accounting eliminates retained earnings of acquired company); National Grid Group, Holding Co.
+/36/ See, e.g., National Grid USA, Holding Co.
+Act Release No. 35-27166 (April 14, 2000)("push down" accounting eliminates retained earnings of acquired company); National Grid Group, Holding Co.
 Act Release No. 35-27154 (Mar.
-15, 2000)("capitalization ratio is not the true measure of [holding company's] financial strength"); Northeast Utilities, Holding Co.
-Act Release No. 35-27147 (Mar.
+15, 2000) ("capitalization ratio is not the true measure of [holding company's] financial strength"); Northeast Utilities, Holding Co.
+Act.
+Release No. 35-27147 (Mar.
 7, 2000) (restructuring legislation, asset divestitures and securitization resulted in EWG investments in excess of 50% of retained earnings and necessity to paying dividends out of capital); SCANA Corporation, Holding Co.
 Act Release No. 35-27135 (Feb.
 14, 2000)(application of "push down" accounting eliminated retained earnings of acquired company); Conectiv, Holding Co.
 Act Release No. 35-27126 (Jan.
 28, 2000)(charges to retained earnings resulting from unrecovered stranded costs).